ABQMR

 Hardware:

 ABQMR built the Soder-Spec with the intention of being affordable and effective.
-The power amplifier (1 W) is included in the box.
-Several of the circuits have been designed in house including a 25 W booster amplifier and the transmit/receive switch.
+Our current design reflects this and can be modified to suit individual needs.
+A 1 W RF power amplifier is included in the box.
+Several of the circuits have been designed in house including a 25 W RF booster amplifier and the transmit/receive switch.
 The heart of the Soder-Spec is the software defined radio (SDR) itself: Red Pitaya’s FPGA SDRlab 122-16.
 This SDR is responsible for controlling the spectrometer RF pulses and data acquisition.
 The user interface to control the SDR has been integrated into the hardware via a mounted touchscreen monitor and a Raspberry Pi 5 single board computer.

 Software:

 The Soder-Spec software was created for customers who are not NMR experts.
 It comes with predefined pulse sequences for FID, spin echo, inversion recovery, and CPMG NMR experiments.
-Other sequences can be implemented upon request.
 It has automated both searching for resonance frequencies and finding correct pulse settings.
 Users can shift the phase and view a Fourier transform of the data.
 Extracting T1 and T2 times from inversion recovery and CPMG experiments are as simple as clicking a button and can use either single or bi exponential fits.
 NMR data can be saved and exported to several different formats.
 Users can also schedule experiments for overnight or weekend data collection.